renehorstmann/Pixelc/README.md

 Using the html option `user-scalable=no` will create a smaller canvas size on phones, which looks washed due to linear scaling.
 Also not all browsers disable zoom (like the Samsung Internet Browser)

+### 2. Samsung Internet Browser App Corruption Bug
+Using the tiling mode may create wrong rendering in the tilemap first (some tiles are just wrong or missing).
+The more that happens, other parts of the App will break, too.
+Often files cant be loaded anymore, so a lot of black rects will appear here and there...
+Looks like a C memory overflow to me, but all other browsers and platform do not have that problem.
+Also the Google Sanitizer on Ubuntu does not detect any leaks or overflows...

 ## Install and run on Desktop
 Have a look at the section of [some](https://github.com/renehorstmann/some).